Reg D Private Placements: Suitable for you?

-If you are a private placement investor and have suffered significant losses, please contact the securities attorneys of The White Law Group at 888-637-5510 for a free consultation.
+If you invested in a Reg D private placement investment and have suffered significant losses, please contact the securities attorneys of The White Law Group at 888-637-5510 for a free consultation.

 The White Law Group’s FINRA arbitration attorneys have handled over 700 FINRA arbitration claims involving unauthorized trading, unsuitable investments, fraud, negligence, churning/excessive trading, and improper use of margin.

 The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Seattle, Washington.